AdobeDocs/destination-sdk.en/help/integration-prerequisites.md

 >[!IMPORTANT]
 >
->* Contact [Adobe Exchange](https://partners.adobe.com/exchangeprogram/creativecloud.html) if you are interested in using Destination SDK.
+>* This feature is in limited beta and is only available to select [Adobe Exchange](https://partners.adobe.com/exchangeprogram/creativecloud.html) members.
+If you are interested in using Destination SDK, please contact Adobe Exchange.
->* The content on this page is Adobe confidential information, please do not share outside of your company.
->* The Adobe Experience Platform Destination SDK is currently an alpha release.
-The documentation and the functionality are subject to change.
+>* The documentation and the functionality are subject to change.

 To use Destination SDK, make sure that you meet the technical and partnership prerequisites listed in the sections below.